-The influence of product innovation in enabling retain and grow competitive position is incontestable in product innovation strategy.
-Products have to be restructured and absolutely rehabilitated for retaining sturdy market incidence.
-The practice of pricing strategy can accomplish mutually short-run and long-run goals (Fraccastoro, Burton & Biswas, 2014).
+35 in product innovation strategy.
+Products have to be restructured and absolutely rehabilitated for retaining 36 sturdy market incidence.
+The practice of pricing strategy can accomplish mutually short-run and long-run goals 37 (Fraccastoro, Burton & Biswas, 2014).
 Short-run ends include: reducing inventory, mounting store traffic and sales, creating product awareness and interest and enhancing perception of savings and value.
-Marketers develop strategies to ensure that their products are not only available in required quantities but also at the right place and time.
-Distribution decisions inventory control, warehousing, involve, processing, transportation modes and selecting of marketing channel.
-Promotion strategy includes the various ways an organization employs to inform and to persuade target customers to buy their products (Foss, 2014).
+Marketers develop 38 strategies to ensure that their products are not only available in required quantities but also at the right place 39 and time.
+Distribution decisions involve, inventory control, warehousing, order processing, transportation modes 40 and selecting of marketing channel.
+Promotion strategy includes the various ways an organization employs to 41 inform and to persuade target customers to buy their products (Foss, 2014).
+42

-Statement of the Problem
+43 2 a) Statement of the Problem

 Successful implementation of business growth strategies in a firm leads to peak performance (Kagwiria, 2014, Hrebiniak & Joyce 2016).
 Business growth strategies have a positive and significant effect on organizational performance of a firm (Ojwaka & Deya, 2018).
 Product development strategies provide a plan of action for improving a firm's sales, profits, output and efficiency (Matthews and Scot, 2015).
 Product development strategies provide a vision of where a business seeks to go and how it expects to get there.
-It is the form by which a business communicates its goals and works towards attaining them (Pearlson and Saunders, 2016).
+It is the form by which a business

+49 communicates its goals and works towards attaining them (Pearlson and Saunders, 2016).